Reuse Old Jewellery FAQs

 Can I re-use my gemstones?

 When reusing jewellery I always do an initial assessment while the stones are still set to determine their condition.
 If there are any that I feel are not in good condition I will advise against using these.
 Once I receive the go ahead to remove the stones I will do another assessment after the stones are removed from their settings.
 Sometimes the metal of the setting will obscure chips or damage to stones that are not noticeable until the stones are removed.
 I will then inform you if there are any that are unusable.
 There is also always a small risk that the process of removing the stones will cause damage.
 I take the utmost care when removing stones but with stones that are smaller than 2mm there is a greater risk of damage.
-If you require more stones I have access to a wide variety including genuine and man made stones such as moissanite.
+If you require more stones I have access to a wide variety including genuine and lab created stones.
 Also, it’s important to keep in mind when matching old stones to new that they may be cut differently.
 If new stones are necessary I will ensure the new stone cuts match the old ones.

 Can I change the colour of my gold?